1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

-Christine Ranney is an associate in the Denver office of Gibson, Dunn & Crutcher LLP, and is a member of the firm’s Litigation department.
-She focuses on patent and appellate litigation and has experience in a range of arts and practices, including pharmaceuticals, biotechnology, telecommunications, and consumer electronics.
-Ms. Ranney has experience in all phases of litigation from pre-suit diligence to appeal, including working with experts and defending expert depositions, drafting dispositive motions and appellate briefs, arguing motions in limine and a Markman hearing, and conducting direct and cross-examination of expert witnesses at trial.
+Christine Ranney is an associate in the Denver office and a member of the firm’s Litigation department.
+She focuses on patent and appellate litigation and is knowledgeable across a range of arts and practices, including pharmaceuticals, biotechnology, telecommunications, and consumer electronics.
+Ms. Ranney has experience in all phases of litigation from pre-suit diligence to appeal, including managing discovery, taking and defending depositions, working with experts, drafting dispositive motions, arguing discovery motions, Markman hearings, and pre- and post-trial motions, conducting direct and cross-examination of expert witnesses at trial, and drafting appellate briefs.
 She has participated in two ANDA bench trials, an ITC trial, and a jury trial, and secured favorable results for her clients in each, including most recently in two multi-billion dollar biotech litigations.
 She also has substantial experience handling proceedings before the Patent Trial and Appeal Board, including inter partes review and post-grant review petitions, often in parallel with ongoing high-stakes litigation.

 Ms. Ranney is admitted to practice law in the States of California and Colorado and before the U.S. Court of Appeals for the Federal Circuit.

 New York University - 2013 Juris Doctor